JSON handling

 // {"subject":"hello","from":{"value":"[email protected]"},"to":{"value":"[email protected]"}}

-// to extract the body from the message - this also works with Response
+// to extract the body from the message apply the lens - this also works with Response

 val extractedMessage = messageLens(requestWithEmail)